Seraff/taxus/docs/basics.rst

 * **Branch width** option specifies the width of the tree branches (in pixels)
 * **Default branch color** option defines the default color of the branches and taxa that are not colored manually
 * **Show alignment coverage** - show the proportion of data represented in the sequence alignment (visible only if fasta file is loaded)
-* **Show bootstrap** - show the bootstrap support of the clades (if it is specified in the tree)
+* **Show bootstrap** - show the bootstrap support of the clades (if it specified in the tree)
-* **Taxa label font** option specifies the type, size and decorations of the font used for taxa names
+* **Taxa label font** option specifies the type, size, and decorations of the font used for taxa names

 ..
 Note:: The settings are not global.
-All the settings in the Preferences window work only for the current tree and are saved to the tree file.
-Changes in Preferences will not influence the trees you will open in future.
+All the settings in the Preferences window affect the current tree only and appear in the file with the tree.
+Changes in Preferences will not influence the trees you will open in the future.

 Search
 ------

 Click the search button (|search_button|) to open the search panel.

 .. image:: _static/img/search.png
   :scale: 50%